CIS-461-2017/hw07_global_illumination/README.md

 compare the maximum RGB component of your throughput to a uniform random number and stop your `while` loop if said component is smaller than the random number.
-Most importantly, to keep your path tracer mathematically correct, you must then divide your throughput by the maximum component of your throughput; this scales up the contribution of this ray path proportionally to how likely the path is to terminate so that we are still accounting for the contribution that paths that _were_ terminated earlier would have had.
+Most importantly, to keep your path tracer mathematically correct, you must then divide your throughput by the random number you compared to your throughput;
+this scales up the contribution of this ray path proportionally to how likely the path is to terminate so that we are still accounting for the contribution that paths that _were_ terminated earlier would have had.

 Custom scenes (30 points)
 -----------